 Are you considering solar panel installation for your home?
 One of the most crucial decisions you’ll make when it comes to generating power from the sun is selecting the optimal angle for your solar panels.
 After all, depending on their position relative to the sun, your solar panels could be producing significantly less energy than they’re technically capable of providing – and that’s why finding just the right angle matters.

-In this guide, we’ll discuss how solar panel angles work and what options are available so you can make an informed decision about positioning them at home.
-Read on to find out more or skip ahead by clicking on the sections below.
+In this guide, Canstar Blue explores how solar panel angles work and what options are available so you can make an informed decision about positioning them at home.

 Advertisement

-Which angle is the best for solar panels in Australia?
+What is the best angle for solar panels in Australia?

 To get the most out of your solar panels, it’s important to consider which angle is best for installation.
-Generally, the best angle for a solar panel in Australia is between 12 and 43 degrees, as this will maximise the amount of sunlight the panels receive during peak sun hours.
+Generally, the best angle for a solar panel in Australia is between 19 and 38 degrees.
+This will maximise the amount of sunlight the panels receive during peak sun hours.

 Best Solar Panel Angle by State